-Movies with embedded audio must use AAC encoding for the audio, files with Linear PCM encoding will exhibit audio playspeed issues.
+Prior to Mbox v4.4.3, movies with embedded audio have to use AAC encoding for the audio for correct audio playback.
+Files with Linear PCM encoding will exhibit audio startup delay and/or playspeed issues in older versions.
+In these older versions, sidecar audio files should be used as the alternative to LPCM audio encoding.
 Sidecar audio files can use AAC, MP3, AIF, M4A, or WAV encoding.
 Sidecar files should have the same index number as the movie they are associated with and should be placed into the same content folder.